 Is Insurance Accepted?

 If your insurance plan does not cover the cost of rehab, you can discuss other payment options with the facility you choose.
-They may offer sliding scale payment options or financing plans to make the cost more manageable.
+The program may offer sliding scale payment options or financing plans to make the cost more manageable.

-Inpatient facilities differ from outpatient facilities in a number of ways, from costs involved and intensity of treatment to the overall environment throughout the recovery process.
+Inpatient facilities differ from outpatient facilities in a number of ways – from costs involved and intensity of treatment to the overall environment and support structure throughout the recovery process.